vespaman/Smoothieware-CHMT/README.md

 If you have a standard board, you need to set the baudrate to 115200/460k and set flow control to false in the config.defaults.

-#### A note of warning
-Chmt is rather noisy, and chasing higer bitrates might mean that the serial lines gets disturbed.
-Keep the wires between the USB-Serial board and the the mainboard as short as possible.

 A picture of the patch prior removing the rs232 (U33) chip;